-As girls, as women, we do not feel safe in a society where our courts of law and state authorities do not consider it to be torture to deport women to countries where the government use rape as a weapon of war.
+As girls, as women, we do not feel safe in a society where our courts of law and public bodies do not consider it to be torture to deport women to countries where the government use rape as a weapon of war.
 The movement is not aimed to be a movement about Congolese women’s rights, nor is it about migration rights.
 To view the situation these women are in as a problem for “refugees” or for “black/Congolese women” is to misinterpret the gravity of the situation.
 It is to build artificial limits, and to see it as something merely happening to women from a country far away, when the issue lies within our own countries and systems of law.
-We shut our eyes to the fact that the most “feminist and refugee friendly countries” set aside international law to deport women to rapist regimes, and what that says about our state authorities’ and courts of laws’ views regarding the value of women.
+We shut our eyes to the fact that the most “feminist and refugee friendly countries” set aside international law to deport women to rapist regimes, and what that says about the view our public bodies and courts of laws have on the value of women.
 By treating it as an issue for “black women” or “Congolese women”, instead of an issue for “women”, these women are treated as “the other” and the crimes done, as crimes towards “someone else”.
 These women are not “women from a country far away”, these women are our sisters.
 By deporting our sisters, our public bodies and courts of law justify and enable the use of rape as a weapon of war.
 Take action and join the movement.
 Share #oursisters on social media and read more about this project, the situation in DRC/ Congo-Kinshasa, migration laws discriminating against women and how to get involved.

 Link to full interview with Indian lawyer Kirthi Jayakumar: http://ahimsa.redelephantfoundation.org/2019/02/from-our-sisters-by-our-sisters-for-our.html